-Absent carefully designed covenants, we cannot recommend that he bank approve Mr. Clarkson’s loan request.
-Though sales growth at Clarkson has been impressive, we are not confident that the company’s cash flows will support debt service, despite positive earnings in 1994 and 1995.
+Absent carefully designed covenants, we cannot recommend that the bank approve Mr. Clarkson’s loan request.
+Though sales growth at Clarkson has been impressive, we are not confident that the company’s cash flows will support debt service and repayment of principle, despite positive earnings in 1994 and 1995.
 A slowdown in the lumber products sector would further erode Clarkson’s ability to service debt.

 We are additionally concerned about the trends in Clarkson’s financial position and profitability.
 Our analysis shows that Clarkson’s financial position and profitability have declined and that Clarkson lags behind the industry leaders in both categories.